 1. Massive purge

 You just can’t organize clutter.
 It will defeat you every single time.
 We just finished a huge kitchen remodel and I got rid of about a third of the items in my kitchen.
-The men that helped me unload my car at Goodwill assumed I was moving, which gave me a google chuckle.
+It was such a long process!
+We even ended up getting some brand new windows fitted.
+To be honest, our windows were well overdue an upgrade as the old ones had started to let in a draft.
+Which reminds me, according to a good friend of mine, if you are looking to replace your home windows austin is an excellent place to look for a window replacement specialist.
+Take a look online and see what you can find.
+Anyway, windows to one side, the men that helped me unload my car at Goodwill assumed I was moving, which gave me a good chuckle.
 This is my purge pile.

 I can’t tell you how much of a difference it is making in my kitchen not having around the extra junk that just took up space.
 It is so much easier to keep everything clean.
 So purge purge purge.
 Your home and sanity will thank me.

 This doesn’t have to be complicated, but making sure your organization systems are functional goes a long way in being able to keep a clean house.
 Make good use of vertical storage.
 You might also want to invest in a storage unit to keep any bulkier items safe and out of your home.
 We have a few paintings in our house that we no longer want to put on display but cannot possibly give away, so after doing some research into how to store paintings we have decided that it might be the right time to put our artworks into a storage unit.
 Looking for even more storage ideas?
 Invest in some good quality baskets and drawers for toys, clothing, bathroom supplies and more.
 Keep belongings off of the floor.
 Utilize hooks.
 Keep everything within sight so you don’t have to search through cabinets and drawers to find something.
 Here are a few examples of my favorite organization systems in my home.